 It believes that employees make contact with customers and they definitely have information on customer satisfaction factors.
 It tries to mix up such information from employees with top managers’ concerns to develop effective plans, strategies, and policies that get near to goal achievement.

 Participative decision-making ensures cooperation and teamwork in the workplace.
-It includes joint decision-making, establishing mutual trust, promoting team works, increasing job satisfaction, increasing productivity, and emphasizing – for all this, cooperation in the work setting is necessary.
+It includes joint decision-making, establishing mutual trust, promoting teamwork, increasing job satisfaction, increasing productivity, and emphasizing – for all, cooperation in the work setting is necessary.